Core Concepts

 Economic growth drives earnings growth, and earnings growth drives stock prices.
 As a consequence, changes in the economy and in stock prices are closely aligned.
 Atlas monitors the most important economic data from the largest economies in order to create a big-picture view of economic changes.
 The two lines on the chart below are the one-year change in global stock prices (in black) and the percentage of the global economic data which improved in the prior year (grey shading).
 It’s quite evident from the chart that equity price changes are tightly interlinked with economic changes.

 In the recent cycle, the economic data began to improve in late 2022 and the stock market turned for the better at the same time.
-From that point forward, stock market returns have led the economic data upward — in general, equity investors have been correct in positioning for economic improvement.
+From that point through 2023, stock market returns have led the economic data upward — in general, equity investors were correct in positioning for economic improvement.
+In 2024, the stock market has continued to surge upwards, while the economic improvement has reversed somewhat.
+As of November 2024, there is a disconnect between the stock market price performance and the underlying economic fundamentals.

 Investors in equities are most vulnerable to sustained losses when stocks are expensive, and there is a recession.
 It is straightforward to observe expensiveness, but unfortunately, it is quite challenging to predict if a recession might happen in the next year.
 The metric which Atlas finds helpful for predicting US recessions is the proportion of global economic data, which is “bad and getting worse”.
 “Bad” means the data is below the median for the entire history of that data series.
 “Getting worse” means the latest data release is worse than the median for the prior year.
 In the last fifty years, whenever the proportion of data in the “bad getting worse” category rose over 50%, the US entered a recession, usually within a few months.
 Consequently, if Atlas observes that this metric is climbing toward 50%, particularly if several other items on our equity risk dashboard are negative, we will tend to advise clients to lower the equity risk in their portfolios.
 In August 2022, the proportion of economic indices we track which are in the “bad getting worse” category breached the 50% level.
 This would typically imply a recession was due.
 However, in this instance, the proportion “bad getting worse” fell back below 50% in February 2023.
-No recession has occurred in the US and there has been steady improvement in the economic data since then.
+No recession has occurred in the US.
+There was steady improvement in the economic data (“bad getting worse” line falling) from late 2022 until early 2024.
+For the past several months, the data have begun to worsen.

 Have a question for